 The effects of wind and rain on any awning are unpredictable.
+If wind or extended periods of rain are expected, roll up the awning and secure in traveling position.
 Severe damage to the trailer and/or the awning may result and cannot be covered by warranty.